Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 \subsubsection{Remarks on proof strategy}

 Our method of proof is robust in the sense that it does not rely on the particular random planar map or percolation model, provided one has certain technical inputs.
-As we will explain later, one (roughly) only needs to know that the boundary length processes associated to the percolation exploration converge to their continuum counterpart and that the corresponding planar map model with the topology of the disk converges to the Brownian disk.
+As we will explain later, one (roughly) only needs to know that the boundary length processes associated to the percolation exploration converge to their continuum counterparts and that the corresponding planar map model with the topology of the disk converges to the Brownian disk.
 The main reason that we focus on the case of face percolation on a quadrangulation of the disk is that this latter step has been carried out for quadrangulations \cite{gwynne-miller-simple-quad}.
-In Section~\ref{sec-triangulation}, we will give a precise statement of a conditional result in the setting of site percolation on a random triangulation, assuming the statement that \emph{triangulations} with simple boundary converge to the Brownian disk (this statement will be proven in forthcoming work by Albenque, Sun, and Wen).
+In Section~\ref{sec-triangulation}, we will give a precise statement of a variant of our result in the setting of site percolation on a random triangulation, using the fact that \emph{triangulations} with simple boundary converge to the Brownian disk, which was recently proven in~\cite{aasw-type2}.

 We only consider chordal percolation exploration paths and chordal $\SLE_6$ in this paper, but with some additional work our methods can be extended to obtain analogous scaling limit theorems for radial or whole-plane percolation exploration paths.
 Likewise, we expect that our results can be extended to obtain a scaling limit statement for the full collection of percolation interfaces toward a conformal loop ensemble~\cite{shef-cle} with $\kappa=6$.
 See Section~\ref{sec-other-results} for more details.